-Through the program MCF has, since November 2011, assisted over 100 families in 17 states throughout the U.S. where children are in active treatment for their cancers.
+Through the program MCF has, since November 2011, assisted over 150 families at countless hospitals in multiple states where children are in active treatment for their cancers.
 The families are given gift cards from Walmart and Sam’s Club stores each month for necessities such as food and clothing.
 In addition the Foundation provides back to school supplies for school age children enrolled in our program and their siblings as well as an emergency fund budget used in the event the family experiences a financial emergency such as the inability to pay rent, electricity or vehicle repairs.

 MCF works initially with social workers from the various hospitals to identify the families to be included in the program and thereafter, MCF generally deals directly with the families.
 We are told by the families of children fighting this disease and by the social workers at the cancer hospitals that this program is resulting in an improved quality of life for the families, including the children with cancer.

 MCF established a funeral fund (the Angels Fund) to assist families within the Roar Beyond Barriers program to pay for funeral related expenses if their child passes away from the disease.
-Of the 94 families in the RBB program since its inception, there have been ten deaths.
+Of the 150 families in the RBB program since its inception, there have been fifteen deaths since 2015.

 In September 2015, MCF added to the Roar Beyond Barriers program U.S. Special Forces families whose children are battling cancer to the Roar Beyond Barriers program.
 The first family was a U.S. active duty Navy SEAL whose 4-year-old daughter was diagnosed with cancer.
 As a result of its fundraising efforts, MCF raised over $20,000 to help alleviate the financial stresses confronting the family.
 MCF is privileged to assist a Navy SEAL who risks his life for America and who now, with his wife and daughter, are in their greatest battle to save their daughter’s life.